Skip to main content

 EqualsExact matchTier = A

-Not equalsExclude specific valuesStatus ≠ Archived
+Not equalsExclude specific valuesStatus is not Archived

 ContainsText searchName contains “Smith”